-What to do: Talk to your teen about your hopes that for her sex will be a choice she makes when she is ready and that it will be private, intimate, safe, and consensual.
-Explain that alcohol and other drugs not only suppress or mask those qualities that make sex a positive experience, but also are highly likely to make a sexual encounter unsafe emotionally and physically.
+What to do: Talk to your teen about your hopes that for their sex will be a choice they make when they are ready and that it will be private, intimate, safe, and consensual.
+Explain that alcohol and other drugs not only suppress or mask those qualities that make sex a positive experience but also are highly likely to make a sexual encounter unsafe emotionally and physically.

 The medicine cabinet

 What to do: Talk with your teen about the dangers of drinking games.
-State plainly your expectation that she steer clear of drinking games not only to keep her from getting swept up in them, but to protect her from exposure to the behavior and consequences of others’ heavy drinking.
+State plainly your expectation that they steer clear of drinking games not only to keep them from getting swept up in them but to protect them from exposure to the behavior and consequences of others’ heavy drinking.
 In particular, emphasize that binge drinking puts a person at great risk for developing alcoholism.

 To obtain a copy of this book and read more about how to respond effectively to these risky situations, contact Katherine Prudente or Kate Miller at 212.838.0044.